Encyclopédie: Influence

 "No encyclopaedia perhaps has been of such political importance, or has occupied so conspicuous a place in the civil and literary history of its century.
 It sought not only to give information, but to guide opinion," wrote the Encyclopædia Britannica in 1911.
-In fact, many encyclopedias throughout history have sought to promote their own point of view, from the warring Protestant and Catholic encyclopedias of the early modern period to the famous Nazi edition of Meyer’s encyclopedia in the mid-twentieth century.
+In fact, many encyclopedias throughout history have sought to promote their own point of view, from the warring Protestant and Catholic encyclopedias of the early modern period to the famous Nazi edition of Meyer's encyclopedia in the mid-twentieth century.

 In The Encyclopédie and the Age of Revolution, Clorinda Donato writes the following:

 The encyclopedians successfully argued and marketed their belief in the potential of reason and unified knowledge to empower human will and thus helped to shape the social issues that the French Revolution would address.
 Although it is doubtful whether the many artisans, technicians, or laborers whose work and presence are interspersed throughout the Encyclopédie actually read it, the recognition of their work as equal to that of intellectuals, clerics, and rulers prepared the terrain for demands for increased representation.
 Thus the Encyclopédie served to recognize and galvanize a new power base, ultimately contributing to the destruction of old values and the creation of new ones.

 Once the French Revolution broke out, certainly, the Encyclopédie became associated with political revolution.
 The association was easy to make in that enemies of the Enlightenment often used the terms encyclopedist and philosophe as synonyms.
 In the early United States, enemies of Thomas Jefferson, who was sympathetic to the French Revolution and to revolution in general, criticized him, among other ways, by citing damning passages from the Encyclopédie, which he owned.
-Likewise, in 1814, a defender of the Spanish empire claimed that the struggle for Peruvian independence was “inspired by the doctrines of the encyclopedists.”
+Likewise, in 1814, a defender of the Spanish empire claimed that the struggle for Peruvian independence was "inspired by the doctrines of the encyclopedists".

-The Encyclopédie in relation to Wikipedia

-The historian Dan O'Sullivan compares the Encyclopédie to Wikipedia:

-Like Wikipedia, the Encyclopédie was a collaborative effort involving numerous writers and technicians.
-As do Wikipedians today, Diderot and his colleagues needed to engage with the latest technology in dealing with the problems of designing an up-to-date encyclopedia.
-These included what kind of information to include, how to set up links between various articles, and how to achieve the maximum readership.